Field of Mars Environmental Education Centre logo

 Red-bellied black snake

-Red-bellied black snakes are found in eastern Australia, all the way from Queensland to Victoria (but not in Tasmania), and are one of the most common snakes found there.
+Red-bellied black snakes are found in eastern Australia, all the way from Queensland to Victoria and are one of the most common snakes found there.

 Where do red-bellied black snakes live?

-Did you know that snakes don’t really live in holes in the ground.
-They don’t have any limbs to dig a hole with, but they can sometimes shelter in a burrow that another animal has dug.
+Snakes don’t really live in holes in the ground.
+They don’t have any limbs to dig a hole with but they can sometimes shelter in a burrow that another animal has dug.

 What do red-bellied black snakes eat?